nfdi4plants/ARC-specification/ARC specification.md

 - A *publishable* ARC MUST NOT be *empty*: it MUST contain minimally a single assay or a single workflow.

-- All [Data Path Annotations](#data-path-annotation) made in the ARC MUST resolve to an existing, accessible data ressource.
+- All [Data Path Annotations](#data-path-annotation) made in the ARC MUST resolve to an existing, accessible data resource.

 - A *publishable* ARC MUST be [reproducible](#reproducible-arcs)